Sheaf quantization in Weinstein symplectic manifolds

-Recall we describe points of $T^* \frf$ as $(m, q, p)$ where $m$ is a point in $M$, $q$ is a point in the Lagrangian Grassmannian of $T_m M$, and $p \in \pi^{-1}(m, q)$ is a relative cotangent vector.
-Now over a point $(m, q, p)$, we can take the direct sum of the subspace of $\frF^*TM$ named by $q$ with the fibre of $\pi_f^* T^* \frf$ summand.
+Recall we describe points of $T^* \frf$ as $(m, q, p)$ where $m$ is a point in $M$, $q$ is a point in the Lagrangian Grassmannian of $T_m M$, and $p \in \pi_\frf^{-1}(m, q)$ is a relative cotangent vector.
+Now over a point $(m, q, p)$, we can take the direct sum of the subspace of $\frF^*TM$ named by $q$ with the fibre of $\pi_\frf^* T^* \frf$ summand.
 Evidently this is isotropic for $\omega_\frf$, and half-dimensional, hence Lagrangian. \end{proof}

 \begin{lemma} Let $V$ be a contact manifold with contact form $\lambda$, let $\frf: LGr(ker\, \lambda) \to M$ the bundle of Lagrangian Grassmannians of the contact distribution, and $T^* \frf$ the total space of the relative cotangent bundle.
-A choice of almost complex structure on $\ker(\lambda)$ determines a contact form $\lambda_\frf$ on $T^* \frf$ along with a canonical Lagrangian distribution in $\ker(\lambda_\frf)$. \end{lemma} \begin{proof} Similar to the previous lemma. \end{proof}
+A choice of almost complex structure on $\ker(\lambda)$, and connection as in \eqref{connection tangent split}, determines a contact form $\lambda_\frf$ on $T^* \frf$ along with a canonical Lagrangian distribution in $\ker(\lambda_\frf)$. \end{lemma} \begin{proof} Similar to the previous lemma. \end{proof}